benfrick/docs-portfolio/src/doc/commerce/checkout/use-fulfillment-offerings.md

 ### Intent

-Intent for a offering is the combination of location and fulfillment type.
-When consumers choose how and where they want to receive an item in their cart in your app or experience, they are indicating Fulfillment intent for that offer.
+Intent for an offering is the combination of location and fulfillment type.
+When consumers choose how and where they want to receive an item in their Cart in your app or experience, they are indicating Fulfillment intent for that offer.
 For example, a consumer is providing intent by choosing to pick up ('PICKUP' = fulfillment type) the item at the Santa Monica, CA store (store ID 90 = fulfillment location).

 ### BOPIS